-NFL Playoff Picture: Saints Grab First Spot – Other Clinching Scenarios In Week 13
+NFL Playoff Picture: Saints Grab First Spot — Other Clinching Scenarios In Week 13

 It may seem a big too early to begin thinking about the playoffs, but teams can’t help it if they’re good enough to get in already.
 The New Orleans Saints are sitting at 10-2 and are continuing their dominance of their division, but there is still a long way to go before this season is officially over.

-With the victory over the Falcons and claiming the division, that means the Saints will have at least one home game in the playoffs.
-Depending on how the rest of the season goes, they could end up with more but that will mean they need to keep winning throughout the last weeks of the season.
+With the victory over the Falcons and claiming the division, the Saints will have at least one home game in the playoffs.
+Depending on how the rest of the season goes, they could end up with more, but that will mean they need to keep winning throughout the last weeks of the season.

-Their biggest test will come in Week 14 when they face the very strong San Francisco 49ers and that could go a long way in determining the number one seed in the NFC.
+Their biggest test will come in Week 14 when they face the very strong San Francisco 49ers, and that could go a long way in determining the No. 1 seed in the NFC.
 As for the 49ers, they’re one of two other teams who can clinch a playoff spot this weekend with a win and some help.

 Six sacks in this pic ????@MarcusJD84 x @camjordan94 pic.twitter.com/1MA5iDgnuV